 Following are the assignments embedded in the Active Reading tutorial:

-This tutorial is related to other tutorials on personal effectiveness, including note taking, active reading, time management, project planning, interview skills, stress management, conflict management, peer tutoring, and brainstorming.
+This tutorial is related to other istudy tutorials on personal effectiveness, including note taking, time management, stress management, conflict management, and brainstorming.
 Therefore, it is recommended that instructors introduce this tutorial to students in conjunction with other personal effectiveness tutorials.

 Instructors may wish to provide an introduction and overview of active reading, starting with the following information:

 When you are reading to collect data and retain information in memory, critical thinking skills need to be applied in a systematic way.
 This differs from reading something which may be strictly for entertainment in an passive mode where the story unfolds like a movie in your mind.
 However, as you begin to apply active reading skills to entertainment reading, you may find the mind movie becoming more enriched.

 Any time you seek information through active reading, you are applying critical thinking skills to collect data and processing the information for retention.
 In essence, the process used in active reading is similar to conducting an interview.
 The difference is that you will be conducting the interview with yourself as you interact with the printed materials.

 Properly applied active reading skills will enable you to be better able to recall and apply information you read.

 Ask the students to answer the following questions for themselves about a recently-read class article:

 Through observing both the group's and the individual's activity, the instructor may assess student performance.